-The probability being that the pilot simply got lost and ran out of fuel, with Japanese war records indicating this was relatively as WWII progressed in the Pacific.
+The probability being that the pilot simply got lost and ran out of fuel.
+Japanese war records show this was relatively common as WWII progressed in the Pacific.

-Max and his wife Cecilie and were fascinated by the newly found wreck and tried to piece together the history of the plane using a combination of factual Japanese military war time records and anecdotal stories from local villagers.
+Max and his wife Cecilie were fascinated by the newly found wreck.
+And tried to piece together the history of the plane using a combination of factual Japanese military war time records and anecdotal stories from local villagers.

-The aircraft’s serial number and date were still visible on the wreck, and military records show that the plane went missing during the battle of Cape Gloucester on West New Britain on 26 December 1944.
+The aircraft’s serial number and date were still visible on the wreck.
+Military records show that the plane went missing during the battle of Cape Gloucester on West New Britain on 26 December 1944.

-Given the sacrifices made by the Kamikaze Zero pilots and the way the Japanese military venerated them, losing a plane due to navigational errors would have been a very significant loss of honour and one theory is that the pilot could not face this and spent the rest of his life in the jungles of New Britain.
+Given the sacrifices made by the Kamikaze Zero pilots and the way the Japanese military venerated them.
+Losing a plane due to navigational errors would have been a very significant loss of honor.
+And one theory is that the pilot could not face this and spent the rest of his life in the jungles of New Britain.

-An alternative, but slightly more gruesome theory is that he ended up as the main course of a ceremonial feast for a head hunting tribe – a practice still common in those days….
+There is an alternative, but slightly more gruesome theory… And that he ended up as the main course of a ceremonial feast for a head hunting tribe.
+A practice still common in those days….

 The Kimbe Bay Zero Wreck – Diving the Zero

-The Zero wreck is located towards the northern end of the Willaumez Peninsular, in a small bay close to the popular South Emma’s dive site.
+The Zero wreck is located towards the northern end of the Willaumez Peninsular.
+It is in a small bay close to the popular South Emma’s dive site.